dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/DiagnosticSourceUsersGuide.md

 #### DiagnositicListener Names

- * DO - Think about the likely scenarios for USING information when deciding how may DiagnositicListener to have and the events in each.
+ * CONSIDER - the likely scenarios for USING information when deciding how may DiagnositicListener to have and the events in each.
 Keep in mind that it is **very easy and efficient** to filter all the events in a particular listener so ideally the most important scnearios involve turning in whole listners.
 You may need to split